bmlt-enabled/bmlt-root-server/README.md

 ----------
 ***Version 2.14.0* ** *- September 30, 2019*

 - The installation wizard now allows you to prime a database with a NAWS export.
 All meetings and service bodies are created, and a service body administrator user is created for each service body.
-Meetings missing data for required fields are not imported.
+Meetings that are missing data for required fields are not imported.
 Required fields are: CommitteeName, AreaRegion, Day, Time, Address, City.

 ***Version 2.13.7* ** *- September 23, 2019*